18 Awesome STEM Books That Make Science and Technology Fun for Kids

 Also available from: -

-Also available from:Just like the title says, this book, with a sleek laptop-looking cover and eye-catching design and layout, showcases the coolest inventions in technology.
-Not only do you learn about today’s tech such as a bionic suit, a floating hotel, or a 3D printed car, but you’ll also discover future tech possibilities such as teleportation and artificial intelligence.
+Available from:Just like the title says, this super cool book showcases and explains what's behind the latest technological inventions.
+Not only will they learn about today’s tech such as drones, supercomputers, and flying cars, but young tech enthusiasts will also discover future possibilities such as teleportation and artificial intelligence.

 Also available from: -